Plugins

 Protocol

-Plugins are executable applications that communicate with Nu by exchanging serialized data over stdin and stdout (much in the same way VSCode plugins do).
+Plugins are executable applications that communicate with Nu by exchanging serialized data over a stream (much in the same way VSCode plugins do).
+The stream may either be stdio, which all plugins support, or a local socket (e.g. Unix domain socket or Windows named pipe) when supported.
 The protocol is split into two stages.

 The first stage of the protocol deals with the initial discovery of the plugin.
 When a plugin is registered the plugin is executed and asked to reply with its configuration.
 Just as with commands, plugins have a signature that they respond to Nu with.
 Once Nu has this signature, it knows how to later invoke the plugin to do work.